shawnreid/nhlscraper/README.md

 **Note**: By default commands will not overwrite previously imported schedules.
 You may use the `--overwrite` option to override.

 # Calculation Commands
-These commands use calculate season/alltime stats from fetched game data.<br />
+Commands use calculate season/alltime stats from fetched game data.<br />

 Calculate all-time stats skater/goalie/team:<br />
 `sail artisan nhl:alltime {skaters|goalies|teams?}`